Achieving Success in Data Migration

 - Auditing and reporting

-To ‘guarantee’ the result of the final data migration, the main cut-over and system go-live deployment, the expected result should be known beforehand.
-This concept is extremely difficult to obtain, given
+To guarantee the result of the final data migration, the main cut-over and system go-live deployment, the expected result should be known beforehand.
+That is difficult in practice because data and project conditions change continuously.

 - The ever-changing nature of the data

-- Unknown data quality errors introduced just prior to the final migration
+- Unknown quality errors introduced before the final migration

 - Target system changes